emmarrat/news/README.md

     If you have installed mySQL:

     2.1.
 In query console run all commands from file api/database.sql 2.2.
-Change user and password ingo in api/config.ts 2.3.
+Change user and password info in api/config.ts 2.3.
 Install all necessary dependencies: via npm i 2.4.
 Start server via: npm run dev